Smithsonian Institution Museums: Selected Issues for Congress

 Sources: CRS calculations based on data reported in Smithsonian Institution, Budget Justifications for Fiscal Year 1991, February 1990, p.
 289; Lynette Clemetson, "Bush Authorizes a Black History Museum," The New York Times, December 17, 2003, p.
 A34; Smithsonian Institution, "National Museum of the American Indian Architecture Fact Sheet," July 2014; Smithsonian Institution, "National Museum of African American History and Culture: Design and Construction," September 1, 2016; and Lonnie G. Bunch III, A Fool's Errand: Creating the National Museum of African American History and Culture in the Age of Bush, Obama, and Trump (Washington, DC: Smithsonian Books, 2019), p.
 49.

-Notes: “$/SF” denotes cost per square foot.
-The range of potential estimated costs of construction of a new Smithsonian museum provided here are based on the results of analysis of the final stated costs of construction for the NMAAHC, and differences between initial cost estimates and stated final costs for the NMAI and NMAAHC, provided in constant 2024 dollars.
-The center point of the range of potential initial cost estimates is based on the average difference between initial estimates and final costs of the NMAI (43%) and NMAAHC (38%), or 40.5%, with potential estimates in increments of 5% and 10% above and below the average difference.
-This cost-estimating model is but one of many potential methods of estimating potential museum construction costs.
+Notes: "$/SF" denotes cost per square foot.
+The range of potential estimated costs of construction of a new Smithsonian museum provided here are based on the results of analysis of the final stated costs of construction for the NMAAHC, and differences between initial cost estimates and stated final costs for the NMAI and NMAAHC, provided in constant 2025 dollars.
+The center point of the range of potential initial cost estimates is based on the average difference between initial estimates and final costs of the NMAI (43% over initial estimates) and NMAAHC (38%), or 40.5%, with potential estimates in increments of 5% and 10% above and below the average difference.
 Models based on different initial estimates, or cost data based on plans that vary from the planning assumptions and cost estimates for the NMAAHC, could result in different estimates of costs.

 Appropriations, Museum Planning, Design, Construction, Exhibits